stephen447/Insurance-Quote-Automator/README.md

 - **Browser Issues**: Ensure Playwright browsers are installed with `playwright install`
 - **Form Changes**: Insurance websites frequently update their forms - updates may be required
 - **Network Issues**: Check your internet connection if forms fail to load

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add support for new insurers or improve existing functionality
-4. Submit a pull request

 ## License